vuestorefront/storefront-ui/CONTRIBUTING.md

   }
 }
 ````
 5. Don't use any outer positioning for components (like outer margins).
-The way they're used should be determined in theme.
+The way they're positioned in layout should be determined in outer env.

 # How to contribute
 1. Make an issue with task name (from Jira).